crowdcent/numerblox/README.md

 #### 2.1.2.
 Educational notebooks

-Example notebooks can be found in the `nbs/edu_nbs` directory.
+Example notebooks can be found in the `edu_nbs` directory.

-`nbs/edu_nbs` currently contains the following examples: - `numerframe_tutorial.ipynb`: A deep dive into what [`NumerFrame`](https://crowdcent.github.io/numerblox/numerframe.html#numerframe) has to offer. - `submitting.ipynb`: How to use Submitters for safe and
+`edu_nbs` currently contains the following examples: - `numerframe_tutorial.ipynb`: A deep dive into what [`NumerFrame`](https://crowdcent.github.io/numerblox/numerframe.html#numerframe) has to offer. - `submitting.ipynb`: How to use Submitters for safe and